hindman/optopus/README.md

 #### More helpful help, via high-precedence Opts

-Most users of command-line programs have had the experience of assembling a fairly large command line of positionals and options only to be greeted by an usage error message.
+Most users of command-line programs have had the experience of assembling a fairly large command line of positionals and options only to be greeted by a usage error message.
 What happens next?
 Ideally, the user would hit the up arrow to recall the shell command and simply add `--help` to the end of the command line.
 But most argument parsers, including argparse, insist on griping